lukasturcani/stk-vis/readme.rst

 So how does ``stk-vis`` do this? ``stk-vis`` connects to local or remote MongoDB molecular databases, which hold the molecules you would like to view, as well as their properties.
-If you think setting up a MongoDB database is a bit of a chore, I promise you that it is actually trivial, that you don't need to know anything about databases, and I will show you to build one!
+If you think using a MongoDB database is a bit of a chore, I promise you that it is actually trivial, that you don't need to know anything about databases, and I will show you to build one!